 Working from home has been on the rise over the last decade, with many people opting to start their own businesses from the comfort of their homes and companies deciding to put more faith in their employees by allowing them to work flexibly.
-However, 2020 has been the year that has seen more people working remotely than ever before due to the Coronavirus pandemic, with many people taking over their living rooms and spare bedrooms with desks and computer monitors.

 1) You can fit your work around you

-Working from home does have its challenges, with people having difficulty to find the line where work stops, and home life begins.
+Working from home does have its challenges, with people having difficulty finding the line where work stops, and home life begins.
 A garden office will allow you to switch off from the working day as it is a space outside of the home that you can lock up and walk away from.
 This will give you the separation needed to achieve the perfect work-life balance.

-With modern life ever changing, the traditional 9-5 is no longer the norm.
-By having an outdoor office installed in the bottom of your garden, you will be able to choose the perfect working routine for you.
+With modern life ever-changing, the traditional 9-5 is no longer the norm.
+By having an outdoor office installed at the bottom of your garden, you will be able to choose the perfect working routine for you.
 Working from home gives you the luxury of being able to fit your working day around everyday life, allowing you to meet family obligations while also achieving the work goals you need to.
-You can schedule your working day around the school run if you have children by starting earlier and finishing later, or if you have been struggling to fit in a workout into your daily routine, you can take a longer lunch break to allow you extra time to exercise.
+You can schedule your working day around the school run if you have children by starting earlier and finishing later, or if you have been struggling to fit a workout into your daily routine, you can take a longer lunch break to allow you extra time to exercise.